-Failed Deliverable Damages Encounter Data The Contractor will be responsible for processing claims within ninety (90) calendar days of receipt unless pended for additional information or to determine medical necessity.
-The Contractor shall submit complete encounter data to the Division that meets Federal requirements and allows the Division to monitor the program.
-The Division will establish minimum standards for financial and administrative accuracy and for timeliness of processing; these standards will be no less than the standards currently in place for the Medicaid fee- for-service program.
-If the Contractor does not meet these standards, the Contractor may be penalized each month encounter data is not submitted or not submitted in compliance with the Division's requirements for timeliness, completeness and accuracy.
-The Contractor will be assessed damages up to the following amounts: a.
-Ten thousand dollars (\$10,000.00) per calendar day for each day encounter data is received after the due date, b.
-Ten thousand dollars (\$10,000.00) per calendar day for each day after the due date that the monthly encounter data has not been received in the format and per specifications outlined in the Contract, and c.
-Ten thousand dollars (\$10,000.00) per calendar day for each day the Contractor fails to correct and resubmit encounter data that was originally returned to the Contractor for correction because the error rate for the submission data was in excess of the five percent (5%), until acceptance.
-EPSDT Screening and Immunization During year one (1) of this Contract, failure to achieve the targets specified in Table 10 of this Contract will require a refund of one hundred (\$100) per Member for all Members under age twenty-one (21) who did not receive the required screening or immunization.
-The Division will re-evaluate this level in subsequent years of the Contract and notify the Contractor in writing of changes.
+Failed Deliverable Damages Member Encounter Data The Contractor shall submit complete Member Encounter Data to the Division that meets Federal and Division requirements and allows the Division to monitor the program.
+The Division will establish minimum standards for financial and administrative accuracy and for timeliness of processing.
+These standards will be no less than the standards currently in place for the Medicaid fee- for-service program.
+If the Contractor does not meet these standards, the Contractor may be assessed liquidated damages each month Member Encounter Data is not submitted or not submitted in compliance with the Division's requirements for timeliness, completeness, and accuracy.
+If the Contractor fails to submit data derived from processed encounter claims in the required form or format by the terms of this Contract for one (1) calendar month, the Division shall withhold an amount equal to five percent (5%) of the Contractor's capitation payment for the month following non-submission and shall retain the amount withheld until the data is received, reviewed, and accepted by the Division.
+Additionally, the Division may assess liquidated damages up to the following amounts: Ten thousand dollars (\$10,000.00) per calendar day for each day Member Encounter Data is received after the due date, Ten thousand dollars (\$10,000.00) per calendar day for each day after the due date that the monthly encounter data has not been received in the format and per specifications outlined in the Contract, and Ten thousand dollars (\$10,000.00) per calendar day for each day the Contractor fails to correct and resubmit Member Encounter Data that was originally returned to the Contractor for correction because the error rate for the submitted data was in excess of the five percent (5%), until acceptance.
+EPSDT Screening and Immunization Failure to achieve the targets specified in Table 10 of this Contract will require a refund of one hundred dollars (\$100.00) per Member for all EPSDT Eligible Members who did not receive the required screening or immunization.
+The Division will periodically re-evaluate this level and notify the Contractor in writing of changes.